 Genetic Toxicology: Chromosome Aberration Test in Cultured Mammalian Cells

 The objective of this assay is to evaluate the test article and its metabolites for their potential to cause chromosome aberrations in cultured mammalian cells.
-The study design follows the current OECD Guideline for Testing of Chemicals – 473, In vitro Mammalian Chromosome Aberration Test (1997).
+The study design follows the current OECD Guideline for Testing of Chemicals – TG 473, In vitro Mammalian Chromosomal Aberration Test (2014).
 The assay can be performed in accordance with Good Laboratory Practices.

 A positive response shows a concentration-related response and a statistically significant increase in the percentage of cells with aberrations at one or more concentrations over that of the solvent controls.
 Positive results indicate that the test article induces chromosome aberrations in the cultured cells.
 A negative response presents no statistically significant increase in the percentage of cells with aberrations.
 Negative results indicate that, under the test conditions, the test article does not induce chromosome aberrations in the cultured cells.
 In the case of a negative result a confirmatory experiment is required.
 In the confirmatory assay, cells are exposed for 18 hours to the test article without exogenous drug-metabolic enzymes.
 A positive result will not usually need confirmation.